ON THIS PAGE

 Overview

-In this example illustrating how to copy statements, we are adding a virtual connection that is very similar to a virtual connection already configured.
+In this example illustrating how to copy statements, you add a virtual connection that is very similar to a virtual connection already configured.

 Configuration